Ortelius’ Maps of the Southern Coasts of the Baltic Sea

 - The map of Oswieczens (Auschwitz) only appeared in one state.
 It was based on the work of Stanislaw Porebski (1563), which was published by Bertelli in Venice.

-This example includes the second state the Pomerania map and the third state of the Livonia map.
+This example includes a second state of the Pomerania map and a third state of the Livonia map.

 Ortelius's Theatrum Orbis Terrarum (or "Theater of the World") is widely considered to be the first modern atlas, meaning that this was the first published set of uniform maps with supporting text gathered in book form.
 Previous bound map collections exist, for example the Italian Lafreri atlases, but these were sets of maps selected and bound together on demand.
 The Theatrum, in contrast, was the best available summary of sixteenth-century cartographic knowledge, covering much of the exploration of the world in the century following the discovery of America.

 The atlas was first published in 1570 in Antwerp.
 Ortelius’ atlas outperformed later competing atlases from other cartographic luminaries like the De Jode and the Mercator families.
 The broad appeal of the work is demonstrated by the array of languages in which the atlas appeared: in addition to Latin, the atlas was published with text in Dutch, French, German, Italian, Spanish, and English.
 Between 1570 and 1612, at least 31 editions of the atlas were published in seven languages.
 The editions grew over time, with the first edition having 70 maps on 53 sheets, and the 1612 edition having 167.